AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Dataset labels**: Data usage labels can be added to datasets.
 All fields within that dataset will inherit the dataset's labels.

-**Data Science Workspace**: [!DNL Data Science Workspace] within Experience Platform enables customers to create machine-learning models utilizing data across Platform and Adobe applications to generate intelligent insights and predictions, allowing you to greatly enhance end-user digital experiences.
+**Data Science Workspace**: [!DNL Data Science Workspace] within Experience Platform enables customers to create machine-learning models utilizing data across Platform and Adobe applications to create intelligent segments, generate insights, and provide predictions, allowing you to greatly enhance end-user digital experiences.

 **Data source**: A data source is a user designated origin of data.
 Examples of a data source are a mobile app, profile and/or experience events, website profile events, or a CRM.